Nishajayakumar29/Fictional-Online-Retail-Company-/README.md

 6. Technologies Used

-- MySQL: For database design, queries, triggers, and stored procedures.
+- MySQL: For database design, queries, triggers, and stored procedure.
 - SQL: Standard SQL for table creation, data manipulation, and complex query writing.